HenryNebula/Personalization_Final_Project/README.md

 ## Structure of repo

 * [Data pipeline function](src/data_pipeline.py), including data loading function, train-test split and cross-validation.
-A more detailed example can be found at [this notebook]() at root dir
+A more detailed example can be found at [this notebook]() at root dir.

+    For now, the cross validation method doesn't support result caching and doesn't have an aggregation function for different metrics and folds.
+These features will be added soon, so for now, manually tuning hyper-parameters is needed.
 * Models:
     * [Base model](src/BaseModel.py) to inherit from
     * [ALS_MF](src/ALS_MF.py) an inheritance example, using ALS method
     * kNN model is still on progress

    Note that every new model should override at least two functions of the base class, which are [fit](./src/BaseModel.py) and [recommend_for_all_users](./src/BaseModel.py).
-* [Evaluation module](src/Evaluator.py), only two ranking metrics are supported now (i.e., NDCG and Precision)
+* [Evaluation module](src/Evaluator.py), only two ranking metrics are supported now (i.e., NDCG and Precision).
 * [Utilities](src/utils.py) like constructing a spark session
+* [Dataset](./data/) only supports ml-1m dataset for now. ml-20m will be uploaded soon.

-## Local testing and debug
+## Local testing and debugging
 Say if you want to debug your own model using existing methods and functions, follow the following step:
 1. Create a directory called "test" under the root directory and after this step, the repo should look like this:
     ```bash
     .
     ├── data
-    ├── doc
     ├── instructions
     ├── LICENSE
     ├── README.md